NethServer/ns8-docs/migration.rst

 Configurations of accounts using the IMAP protocol are translated to working Imapsync tasks.
 For accounts using POP3, it is necessary to review the settings and commence synchronization manually.

+Previously, a POP3 connector could use Sieve filters to sort emails during delivery via the LMTP protocol.
+Anti-spam filters were also applied during this process.
+However, with Imapsync, which uses IMAP commands instead of LMTP, neither Sieve filters nor Rspamd anti-spam filters are applied.
+This is a limitation, as emails transferred with Imapsync bypass both filtering processes.

 .. _migrated_routes-section:

 Manual HTTP routes